adobe/hyde-theme/README.md

 You can customize theme variables within these files.
 See an example of this in the [`stlab.cc` repository](https://github.com/stlab/stlab.github.io/tree/master/_sass).

+_TODO: More documentation is needed for features such as `{% include figure.md %}`._

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/adobe/hyde-theme.
 This project is intended to be a safe, welcoming space for collaboration.
 Please see the [code of conduct](./CODE_OF_CONDUCT.md) and [contributing](./.github/CONTRIBUTING.md) documents.

 ## Development

-_These instructions need to be updated.
+_TODO: These instructions need to be updated.
 We don't currently have test content in the repo._

 To set up your environment to develop this theme, run `bundle install`.